-If you are able to obtain a loan with a lower rate of interest, it is possible to save a significant amount on money over time.
-(This may not be true if you extend your loan term.
-However, shortening your loan term could expedite your repayment process and save you money on interest over the life of your loan.)
+If you are able to obtain a loan with a lower rate of interest, it may be possible to save a significant amount of money over time.
+This may not be true if you extend your loan term.
+However, shortening your loan term could expedite your repayment process and save you money on interest over the life of your loan.

 Not all loans are created equal.
-Especially now that borrowers can access loans from a variety of lenders online and aren’t relegated to their local brick-and-mortar bank, they can afford to do their research and compare the terms, rates, fees, penalties, and customer service that different lenders are offering.
+Especially now that borrowers can access loans from a variety of lenders online and aren’t relegated to their local brick-and-mortar bank, they have more options to research and can compare the terms, rates, fees, penalties, and customer service that different lenders offer.

 Possible Disadvantages of Refinancing a Personal Loan

 Unfortunately, refinancing a personal loan might not work for everybody.
 Here are some of the disadvantages.

 Your Credit as a Factor in the Application Process